 © CBC News: The National (2016, October 18)

 © CBC News: The National (2016, August 23)

 Reflect on your own understanding of the short and long-term effects of colonialism.
-Consider the immense challenge of surviving colonization and colonial violence/oppression for individuals and communities who suffered this experience.
-Connect these experiences with hypothetical presenting concerns of Indigenous clients, and consider the implications for conceptualization current problems and envisioning change.
+Consider the immense challenge of surviving colonization and colonial violence and on-going oppression for individuals and communities who have experienced these.
+Connect these experiences with hypothetical presenting concerns of Indigenous clients, and consider the implications for conceptualizing current problems and envisioning change processes.

 [Permanent link: https://crsjguide.pressbooks.com/chapter/cc4/#grapplingwithtruth]

 Every individual, Indigenous or non-Indigenous, living within traditional territories of Indigenous peoples in Canada or in other colonized nations is, by default, part of a colonial relationship.
 It is important for counsellors to grapple with the historical and current implications of their positioning within this relationship.
 The following process aims primarily at non-Indigenous practitioners; however, Indigenous practitioners may also gain new knowledge.

 - To begin this process, use the First Nation Profiles Interactive Map or the Inuit Community Profiles Interactive Map to investigate on whose traditional lands you live and work.
 Zoom in; use the “i” on either map to access specific information; then access the Community Website links for First Nations or Inuit community sites.

 - Use the information you find as a starting place to search for more details about local treaties, forced migration to reserve lands, and current land disputes.

 - In my own search, I came across this cartoon from the Victoria Daily Times paper, which depicts the colonialist successful efforts to displace the Songhees nation from the reserve lands on the Victoria harbour.
 Both the message and the way in which is conveyed gave me a deeper appreciation for my own positioning on this land.